Boolector/boolector/README.md

 SAT solver directories and expects them to be named as `lingeling`, `cadical`, `picosat` and `minisat`, respectively.

+Note that using MiniSAT will force `libboolector.a` to depend not only on `libz.so` but also on `libstdc++.so`.
+Thus, if you want to link `libboolector.a` with MiniSAT backend against your own programs, you need to use `-lz -lstdc++` as linking options.

 Boolector has one other external dependency, the [BTOR2 format tools package](https://github.com/boolector/btor2tools).
 As with the SAT solvers, make sure to clone this repository into directory